AmroAbdrabo/orchestrationChili/samples/cellulo-robot-pool-hub-demo/README.md

 for more information on obtaining one.
 1. Plug in external Bluetooth dongles on this remote machine, at least one dongle for each 5 robots must be present; so for 15 robots, at least 2 external dongles are needed (in addition to the internal adapter).
 1. Connect to this machine through a TCP channel such as WiFi or ethernet.
-1. Launch the Robot Hub GUI and enter this machine's IP and the port that `cellulorobothubd` is listening on (2556 by default) to the corresponding boxes.
+1. Launch the Robot Hub GUI and enter this machine's IP (if using the default Raspberry PI setup, `192.168.4.1` for WiFi and `192.168.2.1` for ethernet) and the port that `cellulorobothubd` is listening on (2556 by default) to the corresponding boxes.
 Connection should be pretty much immediately established.
 1. Click `Scan` to scan the robots around (done locally on the main machine). **Note for WinRT:** For robots to appear in the scan, they must first be scanned and paired from the OS Bluetooth scanner.
 1. Click `+` next to the discovered robots to add them to the pool or click `Add all above` to add all found robots
 1. If more than 5 robots are desired, click `Equally distribute local adapters` or select local adapters manually (second drop-down box on each list item)